dbt-labs/corp/docs/working_and_growing_here.md

 ### Global Compensation & Benefits

-Learn more about our [Compensation Principles](compensation.md#compensation-principles) and [Global Compensation and Benefits](compensation.md#global-compensation-and-benefits).
+Learn more about our [Compensation Principles](compensation.md#compensation-principles) and [Global Compensation and Benefits](compensation.md#global-compensation--benefits).

 ### Relocation (Permanent or Semi-permanent)

 📌 All international relocation requests must be approved by the People team, Finance team and the team members management.
 To initiate a request, please contact your [People Business Partner](https://www.notion.so/dbtlabs/Find-your-PBP-f54e1de2eefa413bad7eb251a3a7c19f?pvs=4).

-📌 Relocation requests within country may need approval by the team members management due to time zone or regional requirements.
+📌 Relocation requests within one's existing country may need approval by the team member's management due to time zone or regional requirements.
 Please communicate with your manager if you plan a move to a different region in your country.

 If a team member chooses to relocate within each country (ex. from London → Manchester or Boston → Chicago), their compensation will not change.
 However, if the relocation is to a different country, they will be re-aligned to the new country’s compensation bands.
 This applies both when moving to a lower and higher cost market.